dennisjosesilva/morphotree/README.md

  $ python setup.py build
  ```

- It will generate a directory named "build" and a dinamyc library which provides the morphotree library in python (its name in python is morphotreepy).
+ It will generate a directory named "build" and a dynamic library which provides the morphotree library in python (its name in python is morphotreepy).
 If
  you want to install it in your Python packages, you can run:

  ```shellscript